darkn3rd/script-tut/batch/README.md

 ## Overview

 This covers the Windows Command Shell, sometimes referred to as BATCH due to the similarity with historical DOS operating system.
 Windows Command Shell scripts will end with the ```.CMD``` extension, but the environment will also execute scripts with the ```.BAT``` extension as well.
-The scripts in this section only work with Windows Command Shell found in flavors of Windows NT.
+The scripts in this section only work with Windows Command Shell found in flavors of [Windows NT](http://en.wikipedia.org/wiki/Windows_NT).

 ## History

-The *BATCH* environment has existed since 1981 with the releases of MS-DOS, IBM PC-DOS, and DR-DOS (Digital Research).
-Different versions of Windows 4.x (a.k.a.
-Windows '95 to Windows ME) were bundled with MS-DOS, and thus by nature included the the *BATCH* environment.
+The *BATCH* environment has existed since 1981 with the releases of [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS), [IBM PC-DOS](http://en.wikipedia.org/wiki/IBM_PC_DOS), and [DR-DOS (Digital Research DOS)](http://en.wikipedia.org/wiki/DR-DOS).
+Different versions of [Windows 4.x](http://en.wikipedia.org/wiki/Windows_9x) were bundled with [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS), and thus by nature included the the *BATCH* environment.

-A new environment, called *Command Shell*, was introduced with the with IBM OS/2, and later with Microsoft Windows NT.
-Future versions of Windows NT, marketed as Windows XP, Windows 7, Windows 8, and so forth, continue to carry the *Command Shell*.
+A new environment, called *Command Shell*, was introduced with the with [IBM OS/2](http://en.wikipedia.org/wiki/OS/2), and later with [Microsoft Windows NT](http://en.wikipedia.org/wiki/Windows_NT).
+Future versions of [Windows NT](http://en.wikipedia.org/wiki/Windows_NT), marketed as Windows XP, Windows 7, Windows 8, and so forth, continue to carry the *Command Shell*.

 ## Historical Alternatives to Batch

 The original BATCH environment was extremely limited, and was extended in a variety of ways.
-In MS-DOS, many were able to compile small Assembly language scripts using ```DEBUG```, and with MS-DOS 5.0, Basic scripts using  ```QBASIC /RUN```, and in PC-DOS, there was the REXX scripting environment.
-REXX was popular on mainframes and Amiga OS.
-An alternative third party called 4DOS was quite popular, as well as MKS Tools, which provided Korn Shell capability to DOS.
-The toolset DGJPP (http://www.delorie.com/djgpp/) provided UNIX tools to DOS.
+In [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS), many were able to compile small Assembly language scripts using [`DEBUG`](http://en.wikipedia.org/wiki/Debug_%28command%29), and with [MS-DOS](http://en.wikipedia.org/wiki/MS-DOS) 5.0, one could write [BASIC](http://en.wikipedia.org/wiki/QBasic) scripts and run them using  `QBASIC /RUN`, and in PC-DOS, there was the [REXX](http://en.wikipedia.org/wiki/Rexx) scripting environment.
+[REXX](http://en.wikipedia.org/wiki/Rexx) was popular on mainframes and [Amiga OS](http://en.wikipedia.org/wiki/AmigaOS).
+An alternative third party called [4DOS](http://en.wikipedia.org/wiki/4DOS) was quite popular, as well as [MKS Toolkit](http://en.wikipedia.org/wiki/MKS_Toolkit), which provided [Korn Shell](http://en.wikipedia.org/wiki/Korn_shell) capability to DOS.
+The toolset [DGJPP](http://www.delorie.com/djgpp/) provided UNIX tools to DOS.

 Today, Command Shell has added features beyond its earlier BATCH cousin, but it is still quite limited.
-For any heavy lifting, Microsoft has provided WSH (Windows Scripting Host) with support for languages like VBScript and JScript (JavaScript) for scripting the environment.
-Also popular were languages like Perl, Python, Ruby, and KiXart (http://www.kixtart.org/).
-Today, especially after Windows 2008, PowerShell has become the one ubiquitous language for modern Windows operating systems, but still the Command Shell remains popular for basic chores.
+For any heavy lifting, Microsoft has provided [WSH (Windows Scripting Host)](http://en.wikipedia.org/wiki/Windows_Script_Host) with support for languages like [VBScript](http://en.wikipedia.org/wiki/VBScript) and [JScript (JavaScript)](http://en.wikipedia.org/wiki/JScript) for scripting the environment.
+Also popular were languages like Perl, Python, Ruby, and [KiXart](http://www.kixtart.org/).
+Today, especially after Windows 2008, [PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell) has become the one ubiquitous language for modern Windows operating systems, but still the Command Shell remains popular for basic chores.

 ## Testing

-* Windows NT 6.1 (Windows 7)
+* :dvd: Windows NT 6.1 (Windows 7)

 ## Lessons